wso2-attic/ballerina-integrator/README.md

 // Add some sample orders to 'ordersMap' at startup. map<json> ordersMap;

-documentation { value: "RESTful service." }
+// RESTful service.
 @http:ServiceConfig { basePath: "/ordermgt" }
 service<http:Service> orderMgt bind listener {

-    documentation { value: "Resource that handles the HTTP GET requests that are directed to a specific order using path '/orders/<orderID>'" }
+    // Resource that handles the HTTP GET requests that are directed to a specific
+    // order using path '/orders/<orderID>
     @http:ResourceConfig {
         methods: ["GET"],
         path: "/order/{orderId}"